-If you are a U.S. lawful permanent resident (LPR) stranded outside of the United States due to COVID-19, you may find the information below useful.
+If you are a U.S. lawful permanent resident (LPR) stranded outside of the United States, you may find the information below useful.
 Please note, the U.S. Embassy and Consulate do not set travel policies for lawful permanent residents (LPRs).
 U.S. Citizenship & Immigration Services (USCIS) retains jurisdiction over the status of LPRs and any request for official guidance should be directed to them.
 Unfortunately, USCIS does not have an office in Vietnam.

 - As an LPR, how long can you stay outside of the U.S. without potentially losing residency?